mlcommons/tiny/benchmark/runner/README.md

 3. **Ensure no other application is using the device ports** –
    - If another process has locked the ports, the above fixes will not work.
 This can often happen if you have a terminal (e.g. PuTTY) connected for debug purposes.

-### Error: SerialException
+### Error: SerialException or ResourceBusy
 The full text of this error (at least on a Mac) is : "Exception has occurred: SerialException device reports readiness to read but returned no data (device disconnected or multiple access on port?)".
 It is typically caused by having a serial terminal (e.g. putty, picocom) open on the power manager.
+Similarly, if another application has the DUT or interface board open, you may receive an error like this: "[Errno 16] could not open port /dev/cu.usbmodem1403: [Errno 16] Resource busy: '/dev/cu.usbmodem1403'"

 ---